-If the cancellation or restriction of regular childcare services prevents or makes it extremely difficult for you to perform your work despite flexible working times and workplaces, you can bring up the matter with your supervisor - or ideally, your supervisor will proactively approach you to find a mutually acceptable solution to your problem.
-In addition to emergency childcare, there are other options available, e.g.:
+If the cancellation or restriction of regular childcare services prevents or makes it extremely difficult for an employee to perform their work despite flexibility to working times and workplaces, you can proactively discuss the matter with your colleague and try to find a mutually acceptable solution to the problem.
+In addition to emergency childcare, additional options can also be taken, for example:

-- flexible working hours - extending internal deadlines and relaxing scheduled agreements as much as possible - working from home while caring for one's child(ren) in contrast to normal policy - use of (remaining) holidays - taking special paid holiday time for up to three days (if not already used) - taking special holidays which are eligible for compensation benefits, covering up to 67 % of lost income for between 10 and max.
-20 weeks (total time allotted to both parents) - it may be possible in exceptional cases to take special holidays without compensation or have your working hours reduced in the short term.
-Please note that this option is intended as a long-term measure!
+- flexible working hours - being as lenient as possible regarding internal deadlines and scheduled agreements - working from home while caring for one's child(ren) in contrast to normal policy - use of (remaining) holidays - taking special paid holiday time for up to three days (if not already used) - taking special holidays which are eligible for compensation benefits, covering up to 67 % of lost income for between 10 and max.
+20 weeks (total time allotted to both parents)

-In consultation with your supervisor, further adjustments and flexible solutions can be arranged which fit your individual needs.
+- only in exceptional cases may employees take special holidays without compensation or have their working hours reduced in the short term.
+(Please note, this option is intended as a long-term measure and the WWU strongly advises staff to choose this option only in absolutely exceptional and substantiated cases!)

 The aim is to develop creative and personally tailored solutions which offer the best possible relief to junior researchers with familial duties.
 Possible options could include, for example:

-- hiring research/student assistants to support you and/or providing compensation for tasks which cannot be performed at work (financed, e.g. through the faculty's "corona budget") - establishing a team-teaching model to reduce the workload of individual instructors - temporarily redistributing and reprioritising academic self-administrative tasks in the team - organising regular Zoom team meetings to increase the visibility of those working at home while reducing the obligation of being constantly available - repeating successful online teaching formats in the coming semester (even if regular contact studies are resumed) to help lessen the burden in the time ahead activities.
-Instructors can also request individual consultation and assistance with course planning.
-The ZHL has put together a large toolbox for digital university teaching, accompanied by detailed instructions for ease of use ([Link](#)).
+- hiring research/student assistants to support junior researchers and/or providing compensation for tasks which cannot be performed at work (financed, e.g. through the faculty's "corona budget") - establishing a team-teaching model to reduce the workload of individual instructors - temporarily redistributing and reprioritising academic self-administrative tasks in the team - organising regular Zoom team meetings to increase the visibility of those working at home while reducing the obligation of being constantly available - repeating successful online teaching formats in the coming semester (even if regular contact studies are resumed) to help lessen the burden in the time ahead